This is embarrassing…

 Apollo Neuro Honest Review : Ultimate Tool to Hack Your Biological Stress?

 The Apollo Neuro claims to rebalance the nervous system and restore optimal health via simple (yet powerful) haptic technology.
 I was skeptical.
-Not only did I feel a difference, but my biometrics drastically improved.
+Not only did I feel a difference, but my HRV & other biometrics improved dramatically.